ifmcjthenknczny/lambda-peka-spends/README.md

 PASSWORD=your_password_to_account
 ```

 Before using script locally, change the action at `start-local.ts` to desired value.
 You may also need to adjust some action parameters in `lambda-app.ts`.
-Then, (and only then to avoid unwanted effects) run:
+Then, and only then to avoid unwanted effects, run:

 ```bash
 cd lambda-app && yarn build && yarn start